ajaidka/aws-serverless-examples/aws-s3-hosting/demo-react-app/README.md

 #### 2. Provision s3 public bucket and its policies
 `sls deploy`

-This will create the AWS cloudformation stack in your account, please check serverless.yml for details.
+This will create the AWS cloudformation stack in your account, please check serverless.yml for details

-#### 3. Grab the endpoint of newly created bucket
+#### 3. Grab the endpoint of newly created s3 bucket
 `sls info --verbose`

 Output: